Basic Setup of Gaia#

 Active Layer#

 The boundary conditions of a model define sediment supply (inflow) and outflow rates, which may stem from gauging stations, measurements, or watershed soil loss models, such as the Revised Universal Soil Loss Equation (RUSLE) [Ren97].
 Sediment that just passes through the model and merely settles from time to time before being mobilized again (by Einstein [Ein50]s theory) is referred to as wash load or traveling bedload [PR17].
 However, sediment can also be recruited (eroded) from the riverbed or deposited on the riverbed within the model boundaries.
-To tell a morphodynamic model to what depths it can erode (e.g., because bedrock or concrete is present below), active layers can be defined.
-In addition, multiple active layers can be defined, for example, to implement sediment stratification in the riverbed with respect to grain sizes.
+To tell a morphodynamic model to what depths it can erode (e.g., because bedrock or concrete is present below), an active layer can be defined.
+In addition, multiple bed layers can be defined below the active layer, for example, to implement sediment stratification in the riverbed with respect to grain sizes.
 Grain size stratification plays a role especially when the riverbed is armored, which means that the uppermost sediment layer is significantly coarser than deeper sediment layers [Hir71].
-Above the active layer of the riverbed is the mixing layer, which is in direct contact with the bulk water flow.
-Figure 192 qualitatively illustrates this concept, where the uppermost layer corresponds to the mixing layer and the lower sublayers constitute the active layer of the riverbed.
+Figure 190 qualitatively illustrates this concept, where the uppermost layer is the active layer (also referred to as the mixing layer in Gaia) and the lower sublayers constitute the substratum of the riverbed.

 The active layer describes the immediately mobile riverbed where real-time, dynamic particle displacement happens.
 Its thickness is a multiple of the characteristic grain diameter.